uboslinux/ubos-docs/sphinx/users/installation/espressobin.rst

-Run UBOS on EspressoBIN
+Run UBOS on ESPRESSObin
 =======================

-You can run UBOS on your EspressoBIN by downloading an image, writing it to an SD card, and booting your EspressoBIN with that card.
-(Alternatively you can keep running your existing Linux distro on your EspressoBIN, and run UBOS in a Linux container.
+You can run UBOS on your ESPRESSObin by downloading an image, writing it to an SD card, and booting your ESPRESSObin with that card.
+(Alternatively you can keep running your existing Linux distro on your ESPRESSObin, and run UBOS in a Linux container.
 This is :doc:`described here <aarch64_container>`.)

 #.
 Download a UBOS boot image from ``depot.ubos.net``.
-   Beta images for the EspressoBIN are at `http://depot.ubos.net/yellow/aarch64/images <http://depot.ubos.net/yellow/aarch64/images>`_.
+   Beta images for the ESPRESSObin are at `http://depot.ubos.net/yellow/aarch64/images <http://depot.ubos.net/yellow/aarch64/images>`_.
    Look for a file named ``ubos_yellow-aarch64-espressobin_LATEST.img.xz``.